JaKooLit/Ja-ZaneyOS/README.md

 #### 📦 How To Install Packages?
 - You can search the [Nix Packages](https://search.nixos.org/packages?) & [Options](https://search.nixos.org/options?) pages for what a package may be named or if it has options available that take care of configuration hurdles you may face.
-- To add a package there are the packages.nix files located in config/system and config/home folders.
+- To add a package there are the sections for it in config.nix and users.nix in your host folder.
 One is for programs available system wide and the other for your users environment only.
-- You also have the option of easily adding packages to the option in the users/users.nix file for a specific user.

 #### 🙋 Having Issues / Questions?
 - Please feel free to raise an issue on the repo, please label a feature request with the title beginning with [feature request], thank you!
 - Contact me on [Discord](https://discord.gg/2cRdBs8) as well, for a potentially faster response.

-#### ⚠️ Important Changes!
-- **ZaneyOS versioning is making its return!** You will now be able to see there are branches labeled as stable.
-The main branch is the development branch now.
-- The [Wiki](https://zaney.org/zaneyos/) has moved to [my website](https://zaney.org).
-This will make it so the documentation looks better and is more easily searched.
-You can click the search icon in the menu, on desktop, to search through any page in the entire website.
-- **Impermanence/persistence has been moved to only being sourced inside the hardware.nix file.
-If you want to use this feature then please read the Wiki page about how to implement it.**

 ### ⬇️ Install